Zainabgor/Guide-to-make-a-hidden-message-design-using-the-Arduino-board-Processing-and-Arduino-softw/README.md

 (both the software are free ;)

 ## Step 1: make the Arduino circuit
-You simply need to connect the 2 end pins of the potentiometer to the 5V and ground.
+##### You simply need to connect the 2 end pins of the potentiometer to the 5V and ground.
 The middle pin of the potentiometer meter to A0.
 ![](https://padlet-uploads.storage.googleapis.com/967583516/94eecccddfb219a179a9db388d513ccc/20211124_221103.jpg)

-## Step 2: Open the Arduino software and copy the code below
+## Step 2: Open the Arduino software and copy the code that's below and run it
 ##### each code step has an explanation next to it

 ```javascript